 This course explores science philosophical issues relevant to research in the PhD programme areas.

 On completion of the course, the candidate is expected to

-- demonstrate her/his insight into central philosophy of science traditions, with ability to analyse and discuss positions, terms, perspectives, and problems relevant to their research field demonstrate her/his ability to reflect critically and autonomously on the philosophy of science issues
+- demonstrate her/his insight into the central philosophy of science traditions, with the ability to analyse and discuss positions, terms, perspectives, and problems relevant to their research field demonstrate her/his ability to reflect critically and autonomously on the philosophy of science issues

 - contribute to the development of theory and terminology within her/his own field